Creation of domain-wall skyrmions in chiral magnets with Landau-Lifshitz-Gilbert dynamics and demagnetization: Numerical results

 \subsection{Final states}

 We will now describe the final states, that are obtained by evolving the LLG flow to a stationary point within the setup described in the previous section.
 We should point out that the minute details of which final states appear and which do not, depend on the size of the magnetic material (or in our case, the size of the simulation box) as well as on the boundary conditions.
-This means that the results obtained at the unstable point of the DW (i.e.~$\alpha=\tfrac{3\pi}{2}$ for the Bloch DMI and $\alpha=\pi$ for the N\'eel DMI), are very much dependent on such details -- different sizes of the material will give different results, as can also be understood from the videos in the supplemental material.
+This means that the results obtained at the unstable point of the DW (i.e.~$\alpha=\tfrac{3\pi}{2}$ for the Bloch DMI and $\alpha=\pi$ for the N\'eel DMI), are very much dependent on such details -- different sizes of the material will give different results, as can also be understood from the videos in the ancillary files; see also the topological charge as a function of time, $Q(\tilde{t})$, in Appendix \ref{app:topo_charge}.

 Figs.~\ref{fig:finalstates} and \ref{fig:finalstates_Bdm} show the final states for the case of the Bloch DMI without and with demagnetization, respectively.
 By chance, there is one final state less in the case with demagnetization than without, but no underlying physical reason for this -- the outcome of the LLG flow from the unstable DW is most likely chaotic.
 The total energies of the magenta and of the purple final state are identical to within numerical precision -- that is, the DW-skyrmion and the anti-DW-skyrmion are degenerate in energies.
 The color codes are referenced in Figs.~\ref{fig:phasediagram} and \ref{fig:phasediagram_Bdm} below.